Classic Guest Skeptic: Dr. Pik Mukherji otherwise known as ER Cowboy on Twitter. Dr. Mukherji is an emergency physician from New York City.

 Outcome assessors were blinded when followed up patients in person or by telephone at 28 days and 90 days.
 This lack of blinding may explain why subjective secondary outcomes were better in the intensive treatment group but not in the more objective primary end points.

 The last thing is the hypothesis about patients with a history of hypertension, auto regulation and embolic stroke doing worse if blood pressure is acutely lowered.
 Yet when you look at this study and their subgroup analysis it suggests the opposite.
-Figure #1 shows the only subgroup that has its point estimate favouring acute lowering of BP with a 95% confidence interval completely below 1.0 is for patients with no history of hypertension.
+Figure #1 shows the only subgroup that has its point estimate favouring acute lowering of blood pressure with a 95% confidence interval completely below 1.0 is for patients with no history of hypertension.

 Bottom Line: Intensive blood pressure lowering in patients with ICH is safe but not necessarily better.